-I’ve been selling digital products for 4 and a half years now – I love it!
+I’ve been selling digital products for 7 years now!
 It’s so much easier than selling physical products.
-I get to hear all about the many problems with selling physical products from my sister (she has a planner supplies shop) from parcels getting lost, suppliers running out of stock, shipments being delayed, running out of bubble wrap and envelopes, having to go to the post office, rushing to package parcels for customers that order express and trying to find that one roll of washi tape among thousands of rolls in boxes upon boxes of planner goodies!
+I get to hear all about the many problems with selling physical products from my sister (she has a planner supplies shop) from parcels getting lost, suppliers running out of stock, shipments being delayed, running out of bubble wrap and envelopes, waiting ages in the post office queue, rushing to package parcels for customers that order express and trying to find that one roll of washi tape among thousands of rolls in boxes upon boxes of planner goodies!

 These are just some of the reasons why I’m so passionate about selling digital products!

 There are so many digital products you could sell including:

 - Planner printables

 - Printable labels

 - Photoshop templates